martina-lavanya/fastder/notes/overview.md

 harvard collected all sra data from mouse and human and align everything to give coverage
 	- show that some splice sites are not annotated even though they have been sequenced enough(cumulative nr of junctions)
-	- Fig 3: some junctions are less explored in certan cell types
+	- Fig 3: some junctions are less explored in certain cell types
 	- if some junction is diff. expr. in a specific cell type it is likely not annotated